edm00se/blog/_posts/2015-04-09-intro-to-servlets-on-notesin9.md

 ### My Company
 As David mentioned, I work for an IBM customer.
 I don't usually chuck my company's name around.
 My company is privately held, a fourth-generation family owned business, headquartered in Appleton, WI, and all around an excellent company to work for.
 My company is [The Boldt Company](//www.theboldtcompany.com/), which just finished celebrating its [125th year](//www.theboldtcompany.com/125-anniversary/home.php) in operation and we provide construction management and services to many across the country and have done and continue to do some international work.

-I will likely continue to not talk about my company a whole lot, as while they're great to work for, I'm <span data-toggle="tooltip" title="we're up to 2!">one of now two web developers</span> we have on staff; so there's not a lot of web development overlap excepting my own work.
+I will likely continue to not talk about my company a whole lot, as while they're great to work for, I'm one of now two web developers (we're up to 2!) we have on staff; so there's not a lot of web development overlap excepting my own work.